Adversarial Transfer Learning for Cross-domain Visual Recognition: The Proposed CatDA

-For way-2, the similar model with way-1 is formulated, including the source discriminator loss $L_{D_{S}}$, the source data generator loss $L_{GANS}$, source domain loss $L_{CON\_DomainS}$, and the target content loss $L_{CON\_TST}$.
-Specifically, the loss functions can be formulated as follows
+For way-2, the similar models with way-1 are formulated, including the source discriminator loss $L_{D_S}$, the source data generator loss $L_{G_{TS}}$, source domain loss $L_{DomainS}$, and the target content loss $L_{CON2}$.
+Specifically, the loss functions of way-2 can be formulated as follows